NullDesk/nullmailer/README.md

 ### <a name="mailer-factory-usage"></a>Mailer Factory Usage

-For real-world scenarios, you would normally use dependency injection or the provided mailer factory to obtain a mailer instance more convieniently.
+For cases where dependency injection isn't available, or desired, you can use the mailer factory to obtain mailer instances.

         var settings = new SendGridMailerSettings
         {